Integrated System Plan

 In this section

-AEMO is preparing an inaugural Integrated System Plan (ISP) for the National Electricity Market (NEM).
+AEMO has prepared this inaugural Integrated System Plan (ISP) for the National Electricity Market (NEM).
 The ISP was recommended by the Independent Review into the Future Security of the NEM (Finkel Review).
 Recommendation 5.1 from the Finkel Review stated:

 “By mid-2018, the Australian Energy Market Operator, supported by transmission network service providers and relevant stakeholders, should develop an integrated grid plan to facilitate the efficient development and connection of renewable energy zones across the National Electricity Market”.

-The first ISP in June 2018 will deliver a strategic infrastructure development plan, based on sound engineering and economics, which can facilitate an orderly energy system transition under a range of scenarios.
-This ISP will particularly consider:
+The first ISP delivers a strategic infrastructure development plan, based on sound engineering and economics, which can facilitate an orderly energy system transition under a range of scenarios.

 Integrated System Plan Consultation